mbelesiu/ANNA/README.md

 ## Technologies
 Project is created with:
+* React
+* Node.js
+* Express
-* Lorem version: 12.3
+* ArangoDB
-* Ipsum version: 2.33
+* Materialize
 * Ament library version: 999

 ## Setup
+To run this project:
+1) Start (or Install) Arangodb
+2) Update configuration files
-To run this project, install it locally using npm:
+3) Install it locally using npm:

 ```
 $ cd ../athena